-A review by the drugs regulator MHRA into reports of rare blood clots and lower platelets has resulted in the following conclusions:
+A review by the drugs regulator MHRA into reports of rare blood clots has resulted in the following conclusions:

 - These side-effects are extremely rare and the vaccine’s effectiveness is proven – the benefits of taking the vaccine are still very favourable for the vast majority.

-- People outside of the 18-29 age bracket who have had their first dose of the AstraZeneca vaccine should still get their second dose.
-Only those who suffered one of these rare blood clots after the first dose should not get vaccinated.
+- People outside of the 18-39 age bracket who have had their first dose of the AstraZeneca vaccine should still get their second dose.
+If you have already had a first dose of AZ vaccine without suffering this rare side effect you should complete the course.

 - People with blood disorders that leave them at risk of clotting should discuss the benefits and risks of vaccination with their doctor before going for a jab.

-- Any under 30s with underlying health conditions who have been invited for their vaccine should follow their GP’s guidance in respect of the risk/benefit balance of the vaccines which are currently available.
+- Any under 40s with underlying health conditions who have been invited for their vaccine should also seek their GPs guidance in respect of the risk/benefit balance of the vaccines which are currently available.